 If you have had relationship problems with family, friends, or past partners then you need to take steps to resolve that trauma before you can truly experience a loving relationship.
 Physical, sexual, or mental abuse, neglect, and authoritarianism are all things that could negatively affect the way you relate to others.
 Take a step back from relationships and put the focus on self-care until you are healed.
 The methods below can aid in the process.

 If you think you may be suffering from compulsive sexual behavior and find yourself craving intense or risky sexual situations, new partners, or are increasingly watching porn (or seeking out harder porn), you should reach out to Begin Again Institute to discuss your struggles with intimacy, sex, or compulsive/risky behaviors.

 Begin Again offers treatment options such as a 14-Day Men’s Intensive.
-This program focuses on what Dr. Michael Barta, founder of BAI, refers to as Trauma-Induced Sexual Addiction (or TINSA).
-This treatment model was developed by Dr. Barta and is based on the latest research in Brain and Neurobiology.
-Dr. Barta and his staff have been using this model for 12 years to locate and treat the causes of sex addiction while simultaneously putting an end to these damaging addictive behaviors.
+This program focuses on Trauma-Induced Sexual Addiction (or TINSA®).
+This treatment model was developed by BAI and is based on the latest research in Brain and Neurobiology.
+Begin Again Institute and his staff have been using this model for 12 years to locate and treat the causes of sex addiction while simultaneously putting an end to these damaging addictive behaviors.

 Begin Again offers several other programs like partner support programs, 1:1 partner and couples intensives, continuing care, and an online program called Stopping for Good.